SigNote/SigNote-Specification/README.md

 SigNotes are append-only logs of transaction data that MUST be signed after each transaction.

+Unless the following requirements are met, any signed checkpoint data will be discarded:

+* All checkpoint public keys must be linked to a valid chain of the SigNote's currency trust root.
+This is accomplished via file sections with type `0x01` hexadecimal.
+* The timestamp must be more recent than any other timestamp within the SigNote.
+* The timestamp must be within the Spent at Time (ST) Limit of the SigNote.
+* The timestamp must be a time earlier than current time of the verification engine.

-A signed checkpoint is designated inside of the file as a section with the registered type `255` (`0xFF` Hexadecimal) and has the following data structure:
+A signed checkpoint is designated inside of the file as a section with the registered type `0xFF` hexadecimal and has the following data structure:

 ```
 ------------- 4-bytes / 32 bits -------------